 - Eligible Properties – one-, two-, three- or four-family owner-occupied principal residences, including units in condos, coops, or combined residential/commercial buildings.
 Properties may be existing homes, new construction or homes in need of renovation.
 Eligibility for a condo requires 50% owner-occupancy or a financially strong condo association.

 - Renovations/Repairs – Funds for renovations are provided as part of the mortgage with NACA providing assistance throughout the renovation process.

 NACA is an awesome program that makes affordable homeownership a real possibility for people with less than perfect credit and little to no savings.
 But there are drawbacks.

 - Lots of paperwork required (sometimes it’s necessary to submit the same paperwork repeatedly)

 - The mortgage loan process can take much longer than expected.
 To combat the lengthy process it may be better to work with a realtor that is familiar with NACA’s mortgage program.
 Members can utilize a real estate agent of their choice

 - You may have to switch NACA counselors to speed the process.

 In the final analysis NACA is one of the best mortgage programs available to consumers with problem credit.
-If you can withstand the heavy document requirement, workshops and overworked counselors it is worth every moment.
-There are few, if any, mortgage programs that offer low “A” credit mortgage rates, no downpayment and no fees to anyone who can meet NACA’s 4 eligibility criteria.
+If you can withstand the heavy document requirement, workshops and overworked counselors it’s worth every moment.
+There are few, if any, mortgage programs that offer low “A” credit mortgage rates, no downpayment and no fees to anyone who can meet NACA’s eligibility requirements.

 Bruce Marks, CEO of NACA, said “The underwriting of our loans is flexible and character-based.
 We do not review an applicant’s credit score, but rather we look at their individual circumstances.”